Bangkok in 3 days

 How to enjoy Bangkok in 3 days

-Bangkok rewards a calm pace despite its energy.
-Anchor each day with one major temple or area, then leave time for market visits, street food discoveries, and river boat rides.
+Bangkok rewards a calm, respectful pace.
+Anchor each day with one major temple or palace, then leave room for markets, street food stops, and slow walks through historic neighborhoods.

 Logistics & practical tips for Bangkok